 Brock real estate guide & listings for sale

-The sizeable percentage of single detached homes in the housing stock of Brock is an important part of its character.
+The predominance of single detached homes in the housing stock of Brock is an important part of its character.
 A majority of the housing growth in this neighbourhood occurred in the 1960s and 1970s.
-This part of the city experienced its most significant building boom between 1960 and 1980, so most of the available properties are from this time period.
-This area is primarily composed of three bedroom and four or more bedroom homes.
-Around 70% of the population of this neighbourhood own their home whereas the rest are renters.
+This part of the city is primarily composed of three bedroom and four or more bedroom homes.
+Homeowners occupy about 70% of the properties in Brock and renters occupy the remainder.

 Primary schools are easy to access on foot from anywhere in Brock.
 In contrast, there are no high schools in this neighbourhood.
 When it comes to food, a portion of house buyers in Brock may be able to travel to the closest supermarket on foot, while others will have to use another means of transportation.
 A limited number of restaurants and coffee shops are available as well.